zacbaum/markdown-cv/index.md

 **Best Paper Award** | *Advances in Simplifying Medical UltraSound (ASMUS) Workshop, MICCAI*

 For the paper: “Multimodality biomedical image registration using free point transformer networks”

 `Apr.
+2020`
+**Distinguished Master's Thesis Award** | *School of Computing, Queen's University*

+This award recognizes excellence in master’s-level thesis research, and is granted to the graduate student in the School of Computing who, having completed their thesis in the preceding academic year, made the most distinguished contributions to their respective field throughout their research.

+`Apr.
 2019`
 **Ian A. Macleod Award** | *School of Computing, Queen's University*